 Parkwood Inn; Brunswick, Maine

 This event, created and coordinated by Russ Caron, has become the

 runaway biggest fundraiser for the American Cancer Society

 of any that we participate in.
 It is also the most fun!

-The total for ACS as of this posting
+The total for ACS raised by this event stands at $20,000!

 Friday, July 8

 The first thing that caught my eye when I arrived at the Parkwood (after a slightly abbreviated day at work) was John Wakefield from the Corvette Plant showing off this Velocity Yellow 2006 Z06!
 This is an early "evaluation" car; regular production of saleable cars won't begin until around August 1.
 With an aluminum frame and 505 horsepower, maybe it should be called "Screaming Yellow!"

 For dinner, we cruised down the chain of islands to Estes Lobster House.